Short answer: Once a year.

 Not changing your Reverse Osmosis filters every 12 months or ignoring adequate maintenance will allow the debris to clog your filters, thus making them ineffective or losing their absorptive properties.

-Your reverse osmosis water filtration system comprises several filters to remove contaminants and add back minerals effectively.
+Your reverse osmosis water filtration system comprises several level filters to remove harmful contaminants and add back beneficial minerals effectively.
 The Reverse Osmosis membranes do most of the heavy lifting.

 But what about other filters?
-Continue reading for a detailed guide on the different lifespans of Reverse Osmosis filters and how to detect their filter replacement time.
+Continue reading for a detailed guide on the different lifespans of Reverse Osmosis filters and how to know when to replace filters on time.

 Reverse Osmosis systems usually comprise four types of filters.
 They are-